ChatrixOne/docs.chatrix.one/docs/faq.en.md

 ## How secure is the service?

 The current **XMPP** standards allow very secure messaging - you just have to use them!
-I always use the latest encryption methods on the server and block connection establishment through insecure channels.
+I constantly monitor and implement the latest encryption methods.
+I also block connections over insecure channels.
 In order to reduce the scope for hackers, I have disabled **SSH** access as well as web-based server administration.
 The firewall is set as restrictive as possible.
 Communication is secured by **TLS** certificate from [ZeroSSL](https://zerossl.com/) and [Let's Encrypt](https://letsencrypt.org/).
 Key exchange is via [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie-Hellman).

 * * *